Data Protection Statement

-KidsLife is committed to the accurate and punctual payment of family benefit to affiliated families.
-Our ambition is to evolve into a fully-fledged partner in Flemish family policy by providing optimum support and information to existing and future families.
-We do this by proactively examining all available data to determine entitlement to a variety of allowances, exploiting our excellent collaboration with other family policy stakeholders, and providing streamlined online services and friendly face-to-face contact.
+KidsLife is committed to the accurate and punctual payment of family benefit to member families.
+Our ambition is to become an effective partner in Flemish family policy by providing optimum support and information to existing and future families.
+We do this by proactively examining all available data to determine entitlement to a variety of allowances, using our excellent collaboration with other family policy stakeholders and providing streamlined online services and friendly face-to-face contact.

 We process your data with these objectives firmly in mind.
-We ensure that we only ever retain and process a minimum amount of data and never for longer than is strictly necessary.
+We ensure that we always process the minimum amount of data necessary and that we never keep it longer than necessary.

-Our general privacy statement specifies the type of data that we process, how and why we process it, and your rights in relation to your personal data.
+Our data protection statement specifies the type of data that we process, how and why we process it, and what your rights are in relation to your personal data.

 Below is a list of the data that we store.

 Identification data: for example, in many cases we store your name and date of birth for identification purposes, and your correspondence address or, within the legally permitted exceptions, your national register number for communicating with the Social Security Office.

 Contact data: where necessary, we use mobile phone numbers or email addresses to contact the persons involved.

 Family data: we store your family composition in order to perform an accurate calculation of your growth package/child benefit or starting amount/maternity allowance entitlement and the correct supplementary allowances.

 Personal attributes and behavioural data: We keep track of your language preferences in order to provide optimal assistance.